FREE Shipping on orders over $899

 The digestive system requires water to function properly.
 Dehydration can lead to digestive problems such as:

-• Constipation, since the body extracts more water from the stool to compensate for the lack of hydration, which makes it hard and difficult to pass.
+• Constipation, as the body extracts more water from the stool to compensate for the lack of hydration, making it hard and difficult to pass.

 • Difficulty in digestion and absorption of nutrients.